aws-deepracer-community/deepracer-for-cloud/docs/windows.md

      - Click OK to exit

      *4)* You can run the task manually to confirm, or after Windows reboot docker should now automatically start.

+* To access the html video streams from your windows browser, you may need to use the IP address of the WSL VM.
+From a WSL terminal, determine your IP address by the command 'ip addr' and look for **eth0** then **inet** (e.g. ip = 172.29.38.21).
+Then from your windows browser (edge, chrome, etc) navigate to **ip:8080** (e.g. 172.29.38.21:8080)